The enjoyment from a good cookie cannot be understated. Here's where to find one (or many).

 The sweet folks at Raptor Canyon are enough to tempt you to visit again and again without trying the freshly baked cookies.

 You’ll want to try them though.
-Baked every morning, flavors such as classic Chocolate Chip, Oatmeal Scotchies, Oatmeal Raisin, Peanut Putter, and newly added Chocolate Peanut Butter Chip are quickly snatched up; get there early.
+Baked every morning, flavors such as classic Chocolate Chip, Oatmeal Scotchies, Oatmeal Raisin, Peanut Putter, and Chocolate Peanut Butter Chip are quickly snatched up; get there early.

 Keep up with Raptor Canyon Cafe on Facebook.